The MIT-Spain Program

 Feb: Students attend a mandatory re-entry session upon return.

 Students will teach subjects such as biology, chemistry, computer science, physics, math, and robotics.
+Some schools in the Barcelona area are looking for students with makerspace experience specifically.

 MIT-Spain connects with public, private and semi-private schools in large cities as well as small towns.
 Students are paired with a mentor teacher with whom they will develop a teaching plan to support the current curriculum and teach up to 20 hours/week.
 Some schools ask MIT students to create workshops with a final presentation at the end of the teaching period.
 All students live with host families associated with the school they are teaching at.

 Students are expected to attend November training sessions on teaching skills and Spanish culture and education.